jcothran/bobcatobs/README.md

   * average/min/max by various or custom time windows(x hours/days/etc)
   * correlation indexes between time-series sets
   * ???
+* while the graphing currently uses d3, other javascript analysis/visualization libraries could be added or used also

 # Other Notes